 Community Visioning Conference

-The need for a community land trust was identified at a Community Visioning Conference held in Bethel.
+The need for a land trust was identified at a Community Visioning Conference held in Bethel.
 The Mahoosuc Land Trust, the Mahoosuc Arts Council, the Bethel Area Health Center and the Bethel Retirement Community are all outcomes of the Conference.

 March 27, 1989

 Articles of Incorporation

 MLT Articles of Incorporation are approved by the Maine Secretary of State.